nolanpollack/Distributed-Key-Value-Database/README.md

 ## Description

 This is a distributed key-value database.
-It is an approximate implementation of the Raft consensur algorithm.
+It is an approximate implementation of the Raft consensus algorithm.

 ## Usage